lucanag/lucanag.github.io/synthesis-s.md

 ### Implementation Process

 I divided my sounds into 3 groups, such as **KERNEL**, **DRUMS**, and **ORNAMENT**.
-The **KERNEL** and **ORNAMENT** mirrors my predefined concepts in Inspiration paragraph.
-Regarding the DRUMS I only tried to not modify the ambient, mystic mood by synentizing strong drums.
-From the 7 sounds I used 5 times Operator, once Analog and once Wavetable.
+The **KERNEL** and **ORNAMENT** symbolize my predefined concepts in the Inspiration paragraph.
+Regarding the **DRUMS** I only focus to not alter a lot on the ambient, mysterious mood by synentizing very strong drums.
+I used 5 times Operator, once Analog and once a Wavetable.
 I havenát used presamples, but reused some sounds which I syntetised in more channels with tiny differences.
 I used 2 times Send/Return Delay as I would have been using with the same parameters on top of those sounds.

 <img src="https://user-images.githubusercontent.com/43001496/147131851-562c7008-3d33-4678-9384-a32f63fe7c99.png" width="100" />